ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 * Git + GitHub

 ### Text Editor
 Let's get you a text editor so that you can view, edit, and add files.
-I recommend [Atom](https://atom.io/).
-Download through the link there.
-Woohoo you already made it through Step 1!
+I recommend [Atom](https://atom.io/), and you can download it through that link.

 ### Command Line
 If you know how to find your command line, then skip this step!
 To find your command line on Mac, go to Spotlight search and open "Terminal".

-[Here's a tutorial](https://www.codecademy.com/learn/learn-the-command-line) on the command line if you're interested in learning more, but I'll provide all the commands you need in this tutorial.
+[Here's a tutorial on the command line](https://www.codecademy.com/learn/learn-the-command-line) if you're interested in learning more, but I'll provide all the commands you need in this tutorial.

 The main thing you need to know for this tutorial is when I say "type a command into the command line" you just need to copy and paste it and press enter for it to run.

-The `cd` command is also known as chdir (change directory), is a command-line command used to change the current working directory.
-This just basically means you can enter and exit folders like in Finder just on the command line!
+The `cd` command, also known as chdir (change directory), is a command line command used to change the current working directory.
+This basically means you can enter folders like in Finder, just on the command line.

-If you get lost in your directories, you can just run `cd` at any time to reset your command line adventures.
-You can also kill any process with `Ctrl + C`.

 The `ls` command lists the files and folders in the current directory.

-For example if my file system was like: `/Desktop/ImportantStuff/importantfile.txt` I could `cd Desktop` to get into my Desktop folder. `cd ImportantStuff` to get into the ImportantStuff folder and then `ls` to see the files in ImportantStuff.
+For example if my file system was like: `~/ImportantStuff/importantfile.txt` I could `cd ImportantStuff` to get into the ImportantStuff folder and then run `ls` to see all the files in ImportantStuff.

+If you get lost in your directories, you can just run `cd` at any time to go to your home directory. `~` represents your home directory.
+Your home directory is the directory that you're in after logging into the system.
+You're probably familiar with this as the place where your "Documents", "Downloads", and "Pictures" folders reside.

+You can also kill any process running via the command line with `Ctrl + C`.

 ### Ruby
 [Ruby](https://www.ruby-lang.org/en/downloads/) is a programming language we need.
-You may already have this!
-Wouldn't that be easy!
+You probably already have this!
 Type into your command line `ruby -v` (and press Enter) to see which version of Ruby you have.
-Anything higher than 2.1 should be fine.
+Anything higher than 2.1 will work!
 If you need or want to update, it's easiest to do that through Homebrew.

 ### Homebrew
 [Homebrew](https://brew.sh/) is package management software that allows you to easily install software on Mac via the command line.
 Get it quickly and easily by typing `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` in your command line.

-Then, quickly install a new version of Ruby by typing `brew install ruby`.

-In the future it is so easy to update, you just type `brew upgrade` and then `brew cleanup` to remove the older files.
+To update versions of all of your Homebrew installed packages, you just type `brew upgrade` and then `brew cleanup` to remove the older files.

 ### Jekyll
 Good job installing everything so far!

 Now we're going to get [Jekyll](https://jekyllrb.com/), which drives the static site creation.
-Just type `gem install bundler jekyll` in your command line to get it!
+Just type `gem install bundler jekyll` in your command line to get it.

-Woohoo now we can actually create your website!
-In one command we create a basic empty site with all the files you need!
+Now we can actually create your website!
+In one command we create a basic empty site in the current directory with all the files you need.
 Are you ready?

 `jekyll new your-awesome-site`

-And just replace `your-awesome-site` with whatever you want the project folder to be named!
+Just replace `your-awesome-site` with whatever you want the project folder to be named.

-Woohoo!
-You have a website!
-It may not seem like it yet, so let's prove it.
+You now have a website!
+It may not seem like it, so let's prove it.

 Use `cd your-awesome-site` to enter the project's folder (You'll see something like `(MacBook-Pro:your-awesome-site YourName$`), and then run `bundle exec jekyll serve` to run your site.
 It will output something like:
 ```